Relato K: The press

 Despite the presence of a network of supportive media, Cristina Kirchner rarely makes reference to it, and when she talks about "the press" or "the media" in general, she makes reference to the press that is not part of such network.
-She claims that the media concealed the good news about her government and gave great significance to bad news, in order to decrease the morale of the people.
+She claims that the media concealed the good news about her government and gave great significance to bad news, to decrease the morale of the people.
 As a result, she made an extensive use of the cadena nacional (initially conceived as an emergency population warning) to announce the news that she considered that did not had a significant news coverage.

 The union leader Hugo Moyano, who supported the Kirchners at that point, attended a Kirchnerite political rally with a banner that reads "Clarín miente" (Clarín lies), in reference to the Clarín newspaper.
 It was incorporated to the "Relato K" as a frequent slogan.
-It was not used for specific news published by Clarín, but to make reference to the newspaper as a whole, in order to discredit it.
+It was not used for specific news published by Clarín, but to make reference to the newspaper as a whole, to discredit it.
 Despite the defamation campaign, Clarín is still the highest sold Argentine newspaper.

 Democracy

-As other contemporary left-wing populists in South America, the Kirchners make frequent praises to democracy in their speeches, in order to conceal their authoritarian policies.
+As other contemporary left-wing populists in South America, the Kirchners make frequent praises to democracy in their speeches, to conceal their authoritarian policies.
 They work on the premise that the populist leader is the embodiment of the will of the people, and as such should be allowed to rule with unlimited power.
 Under this vision, any attempt to place limits, controls or oversight to their actions is described as an attack to democracy, or a veiled attempt to make a coup.
 The 2011 presidential elections, won by Cristina Kirchner by a 54%, was often cited as a source of legitimacy for any policy.
 However, the Relato K does not grant a similar recognition to other elected governors that oppose them, such as Mauricio Macri.